How could a respected and successful company like VW cheat eleven million of its loyal customers?

 Deceptions like the VW cheat don’t give rise to lurid photographs of deadly chain-reaction collisions, because increased tailpipe emissions are not an immediate safety hazard.
 However, they increase air pollution, which in turn is estimated to cause 58,000 premature deaths per year in the US alone.
 The lack of bloody images means that the VW cheat is not causing the level of consumer attention evidenced by, say, Takata’s 34 million (potentially) exploding airbags or GM’s $900 million fine for faulty ignition switches.

-The same cannot be said for other industries.
+The same is evidently not true in other industries.
 One of the New York Times articles recalls a 1999 earthquake in Turkey that killed 17,000 people.
-Many of the deaths were due to the total collapse of substandard buildings that had been constructed in blatant violation of building codes: for example, using too much sand in the concrete and omitting internal reinforcing rods.
-In contrast, this month a similar earthquake in Chile killed only 20 people, because in Chile building codes are strictly enforced.
+Many of the deaths were due to the total collapse of substandard buildings constructed in blatant violation of building codes: for example, using too much sand in the concrete and omitting internal reinforcing rods.
+In contrast, this month a similar earthquake in Chile killed only 20 people, because Chile strictly enforces its building codes.

 Thus, while the VW cheat is certainly a big deal for Volkswagen, it does not cause the immediate tragic loss of life posed by some other types of company malfeasance.